PrageethThilina/Socket-Lovers/README.md

 # Socket-Lovers
-Command line Chat Application Using Java and Socket base connections
+Command line Chat Application Using Java and Socket base connections with encrypt and decrypt messages